 Visitors will be able to reach the canal via taxis, RTA buses, or car rentals, and once operational, water taxis and ferry rides will provide scenic mobility options across the canal’s route.
 Its proximity to Dubai International Airport and Al Maktoum International Airport also ensures convenience for international travellers.

-While visiting the Arabian Canal Dubai, travellers can explore several nearby attractions that perfectly complement their visit:
+While visiting the Arabian Canal in Dubai, travellers can explore several nearby attractions that perfectly complement their Dubai tour packages:

 The ideal time to visit Dubai and explore the Arabian Canal is between November and March, when the weather is pleasantly cool and perfect for outdoor activities.
 This period offers ideal conditions for canal walks, sightseeing, and outdoor dining along Dubai’s waterfront zones.
 During these months, travellers can also enjoy major festivals like the Dubai Shopping Festival, adding to the city’s vibrant energy.

-Dubai's Arabian Canal is not just an urban project; it is a representation of vision, progress, and sustainability.
+The Arabian Canal Dubai is not just an urban project; it is a representation of vision, progress, and sustainability.
 Building up the huge canal with its modern buildings and the nature-friendly design, it is still a dream where the two opposites, innovation and nature, go hand in hand.
-After the work is done, water will be flowing through the canal (over half the original 10 km of dotted canals) which will not only change the view over the city but will also make it possible for Dubai to compete in the market of eco-friendly urban waterfronts, setting the standard, all other cities wanting to be like the new Dubai will have to follow.
-Experience the beauty of this gorgeous canal during your Dubai trip!
+After the work is done, water will be flowing through the canal which will not only change the view over the city but will also make it possible for Dubai to compete in the market of eco-friendly urban waterfronts.

 The Arabian Canal Dubai is a prestigious and extensive artificial waterway which has been planned to interlink the main districts of Dubai and, at the same time, to offer new areas for residing, doing business, and recreation along the waterway's path.